trstringer/trstringer.github.io/_posts/2023-03-08-helm-kustomize.md

 ![Helm and Kustomize](../images/helm-kustomize1.excalidraw.png)

+## TLDR

+You might want to use Helm and Kustomize together when:

+* You don't have control over the Helm chart (it's not yours).
+* You want different config for different environments.
+* You don't want your secrets in a Helm chart, but you want them patched in by Kustomize.
+* Cross-cutting fields
+* And more...

+The two main (mutually exclusive) ways to use them together are:

+1. `helm template` generates the manifest and dumps it into a file, and then you run `kubectl kustomize`.
+The downside is that Helm doesn't manage any release.
+1. `helm install` (or `helm upgrade --install`) and specifying a custom post-renderer that runs `kubectl kustomize`.
+The benefit is that Helm manages the release and its full lifecycle.

 ## Helm and Kustomize intro

 Before we dive into the specifics on how to use them together, it's wort mentioning a brief overview of what each tool is.